maddyhowell/pyMON/README.md

 4. harvey: fits a harvey-like function to the granulation noise.
 Divides the background from power after smoothing.

 ## Usage

+Run code from the same directory as where it is located.

 `pyMON` requires the following:
 - light curve (in units of flux and days)
 - power spectrum (in units of ppm^2/muHz and muHz)